 Outside, the most spectacular feature of the cathedral was the nativity facade, dedicated to the birth of Jesus.
 One of my personal favorite things at Sagrada Familia was taking an elevator and then climbing the stairs to get to one of the steeples to enjoy the views of the spires of the cathedral and the unparallel views of Barcelona.

 To cap our Gaudi-mania, we took a cab to Parc Güell designed by Gaudi, another UNESCO Heritage site.
 The park is located on a hilltop and was once conceived as a housing development that never materialized.
 Throughout the park, whether in a multicolored mosaic salamander sculpture or a colorful serpent-shaped bench, Gaudi’s genius touch is everywhere.
 You do not need to be a Gaudi expert to easily spot some of the signature features of his works.
 For example, the stony roadway in the park resembles an alley of overarching trees, immediately invoking an image of the stone columns of Sagrada Familia.

 We visited Parc Güell on a beautiful August afternoon.
 The gorgeous views of Barcelona, the Mediterranean Sea, and Sagrada Familia were right in front of us.
 The viewing platform was located by the pretty gingerbread houses that looked like something out of a fairytale.
 There were not a lot of people in the park, and the atmosphere was tranquil and serene.
 In the following years, that would change.
-Barcelona, and Parc Güell specifically, would go to become a huge hit with tourists, bringing hordes of visitors chasing Instagram-worthy pictures.
-The over-tourism would cause the city to do the unthinkable … charge 10€ to get in the park.
+Barcelona, and Parc Güell specifically, would go on to become a huge hit with tourists, bringing hordes of visitors chasing Instagram-worthy pictures.
+The over-tourism would cause the city to do the unthinkable … charge 10€ to get into the park.
 The locals are still allowed to visit for free during certain hours.
 We are just happy that we avoided the madness and visited Parc Güell when it was still free of charge and tourists.
 Back in 2010, when lunch was sharing one crepe from a street-food stall, 20€ to get into the park very well might have broken our budget.